 School terms only

-Stay tuned for the grand opening.
-We look forward to meeting you at the Rockingham Volunteer Centre and helping to build stronger community together – it’s friendly and it’s free.
+The Rockingham Volunteer Centre is helping to build a stronger community together – it’s friendly and it’s free.

 For more information about volunteering, visit: